← Back to Blog

 You won't maximize all three.
 That's okay.
 The goal is making the trade-off visible and intentional:

-- "We're choosing AWS Frankfurt over Google Milan because cost savings (25%) outweigh the carbon penalty (5% higher grid intensity)"
+• "We're choosing region A over region B because cost savings (25%) outweigh the carbon penalty (5% higher grid intensity)"

 Step 4: Track and Iterate